-You might be pretty much back to normal one month after your facelift.
+You might be pretty much back to normal one month after your facelift new jersey.
 You can expect to have a third follow-up appointment with your surgeon about two weeks after your surgery.

 At this point, you’ll most likely feel comfortable resuming your daily activities, including more strenuous exercise and physically demanding work tasks.